YashpalRathod14/Physical_Design/README.md

 II) Interactive : Here we runs commands step by step.
 It also has the feature called Design Space Exploration where it finds the best set of flow configuration.

-## iv.
-OpenLane detailed ASIC design flow.
+##  OpenLane detailed ASIC design flow.

 OpenLane comes with several abc scripts.
 In RTL synthesis, it translates RTL to logic circuit.
 This circuit can be optimized and mapped to standard library cell using abc.
 For DFT, it used opensource project called **FAULT**.